elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 ## Privacy Considerations

-When any data (for example, W3C Verifiable Credentials) is associated with Cosmos DIDs, sharing that data would also impose sharing the on-chain data graph (for example, transaction history) of the blockchain account that controls the DID.
+When any data (for example, W3C Verifiable Credentials) is associated with Cosmos DIDs, sharing that data would also impose the on-chain data graph (for example, transaction history) of the blockchain account that controls the DID.

-Using personally identifiable information as DID Method-specific identifiers (for example, account name alice) discloses personal information every time the DID is shared with a counterparty.
-This specification DOES NOT endorse the use of identifiers that correlates to human beings or other sensible subjects.
+Using personally identifiable information as DID Method-specific identifiers (for example, account name Alice) discloses personal information every time the DID is shared with a counterparty.
+This specification DOES NOT endorse the use of identifiers that correlate to human beings or other sensible subjects.

 ## Security Considerations

-Ephemeral DIDs (`did:cosmos:key` type) are generated based on a blockchain address.
-If access to the authoritative keys for an account are lost, the control of the DID and verifiable data issued by the DID is lost as well.
+Ephemeral DIDs (`did:cosmos:key` type) are generated based on blockchain addresses.
+If access to the authoritative keys for an account is lost, the DID's control and verifiable data issued by the DID is lost.

 ## Consequences

-The Cosmos ecosystem WILL HAVE a DID module that is compatible with the W3C standard and offers a high chance of compatibility with third-party components such as cloud and edge agents, resolvers, and so on.
+The Cosmos ecosystem WILL HAVE a DID module compatible with the W3C standard and offers a high chance of compatibility with third-party components such as cloud and edge agents, resolvers, etc.

 ### Backwards Compatibility